Tuf Borland

-Tuf Jarred Borland (born March 23, 1998) is a former American football linebacker and coach for the Wisconsin Badgers.
+Tuf Jarred Borland (born March 23, 1998) is an American college football coach and former professional linebacker.
+He is a graduate assistant for the University of Wisconsin–Madison, a position he has held since 2023.
 He played college football at the Ohio State University.
-After going undrafted in the 2021 NFL Draft, he signed with the Minnesota Vikings.
+After going undrafted in the 2021 NFL draft, he signed with the Minnesota Vikings.
 He appeared in two games with Minnesota during the 2021 season, but was released in 2022.

 High school career

 Playing at Bolingbrook High School, Borland committed to Ohio State on April 17, 2015.
 He chose the Buckeyes over Michigan State, Penn State, and Wisconsin among others.
 He was rated as a four-star recruit by 247Sports and Scout.
 He was recruited by Luke Fickell.

 College career

 Borland redshirted as a freshman in the 2016 season.
 In the 2017 season, he appeared in 11 games and had 58 total tackles and one sack as a redshirt freshman.
 In the 2018 season, he was named a captain and had 67 total tackles, three sacks, one pass defense, and two forced fumbles in his redshirt sophomore season.
 In the 2019 season, he remained as a captain and had 55 total tackles, one sack, and one interception in his redshirt junior season.
 During the 2020 season, Tuf was elected a three-time captain and was the 2nd leading tackler with 55 total tackles, 1.5 sacks and one interception while helping lead the Buckeyes to a CFP National Championship appearance, including a Sugar Bowl victory over the Clemson Tigers where he was named Defensive MVP.